ecotaxa/uvpec/README.md

 First, you need to make sure that you have the two python libraries `setuptools` and `cython` installed on your computer.
 If you do not have them, run `pip3 install --user setuptools cython`

-Then, to install the package, run `pip3 install --user git+https://github.com/ecotaxa/uvpec` in a terminal.
-You can also use the SSH version with `pip3 install --user git+ssh://git@github.com/ecotaxa/uvpec.git`.
+Then, to install the package, run `python -m pip install git+https://github.com/ecotaxa/uvpec` in a terminal.
+You can also use the SSH version with `python -m pip install git+ssh://git@github.com/ecotaxa/uvpec.git`.
 Bingo !
 You have now a great `uvpec` package installed on your computer, congratulations !
-You can check the version in your terminal with `pip list | grep uvpec`
+You can check if it is installed by running in your terminal `pip list | grep uvpec`

+### How to clone the repository ?

+Run `git clone https://github.com/ecotaxa/uvpec.git` for HTTPS or `git clone git@github.com:ecotaxa/uvpec.git` for SSH.

 ### How to use the package?

-Just make a nice `config.yaml` file containing the name of the folder where you want to keep the outputs and the name of the folder containing the image subfolders. /!\ The folders containing the images should have names that strictly fit with the EcoTaxa nomenclature (see the .csv for that). /!\
+In order to use `uvpec` and train classification models for plankton (UVP6) images, you have to create a `config.yaml` file.
+Don't panic, you have an example of such a file in your cloned repository in `uvpec/uvpec/config.yaml`.
+In the latter, you need to specify 2 things : some input/output information and the parameters for the gradient boosted trees algorithm (XGBoost) that will train and create a classification model.
+For the input/ouput (io), you need to specify:
+  - An output directory, where the model and related information will be exported
+  - An image directory, where your well organized folders with plankton images are.
+Ideally, the folders' name (your organisms) should already exist in EcoTaxa).
+There is a csv in the cloned repository that you can check
+  - The name of your features file.
+If it does not already exist, it will be created so give it a great name !

-Then, write in your terminal `uvpec config.yaml` and wait for the magic to happen !
+Then, for the XGBoost parameters, you need to specify:
+  - An initialization seed `random_state`.
+It is important if you build multiple models with a different XGBoost configuration.
+The number is not important, you can keep 42 with trustgit clone git@github.com:ecotaxa/uvpec.git

+  - A number of cores `n_jobs` that will depend on the computational power of your machine or server
+  - The learning rate
+  - The maximum depth of a tree `max_depth`.
+For technical reasons, it is forbidden to go beyond 7
+  - A weight or `weight_sensitivity` that represents the weight we want to put on biological classes during the training because eh, we all know that 90% of images is marine snow
+  - `detritus_subsampling` can be used if you want to undersample your training set.
+Keep it to 'False' if you don't want to use it
+  - `subsampling_percentage` is about how much you want to undersample the 'detritus' class of your training set
+  - `num_trees_CV` stands for the number of rounds you want to use for the cross-validation.
+The latter is use to determine the optimal number of rounds before overfitting.
+The bigger the number, the longer it takes to process

+You will also notice that there is one last thing. `use_C` gives the possibility to extract the features from images using a C++ version.
+We advise to keep it to 'True' because it is much faster than the python version.

-Once it is done, you should have everything you need in the output folder you specified.
+Once you are done, run `uvpec config.yaml` in your terminal and wait for the magic to happen !
+You should get everything you need in the output folder you specified.

 ### Last but not least